Kernix13/two-average-gamers/README.md

 ## Blog ideas

-GitHub repos that deal with major game brands:
+GitHub repos that deal with major game brands or other game applications for new and unique article ideas:
-- something...
-- something...
-- something...
-- something...
+- Haven't searched yet...

-Search issues and discussions tabs for article ideas.
+> Search issues and discussions tabs for article ideas.

 ## Header